Coping with stress: Workplace tips

 - How did you feel?

 Then evaluate your stress inventory.
-You might find obvious causes of stress, such as the threat of losing your job or obstacles with a particular project.
+You might find obvious causes of stress, such as the threat of losing your job, uncertainty about the future or obstacles with a particular project.
+You might not feel like you're in control of decisions in your job or you may have been given unclear expectations.
 You might also notice subtle but persistent causes of stress, such as a long commute or an uncomfortable workspace.
+Or maybe you work from home and are feeling stressed trying to integrate work and life, such as personal and family needs, while working.
+Perhaps learning new technology for communication or working in unfamiliar locations is adding to your stress.

 Tackle your stress triggers